JET ALUMNI ASSOCIATIONS (U.S., CANADA, JAMAICA, and TRINIDAD & TOBAGO)

 The JET Alumni Association is an independent organization comprised primarily of former JET participants.
 All alumni are encouraged to join their local chapter wherever they end up after leaving the Program.
 Chapters may belong to some form of national organization, or they may simply be a member of JETAA International, which serves as the coordinating body for chapters worldwide.
 In North America all chapters belong to either JETAA Canada or JETAA USA.
-As of October 2013, JETAA has approximately 25,000 registered members in 52 chapters active in 17 countries, including 19 chapters in the United States and 7 chapters in Canada.
+Each of the Caribbean chapters is what is known as a “single-chapter country”, so is both chapter and national in nature.

 - Draw on their experiences in Japan to assist with JET Program recruitment and promotion in their home countries;

 - Work to support sister state and sister city relationships;